Looking for Military Schools or Boot Camps for Troubled Boys in Cantonment, Florida?

 A Better Option than Military Schools and Boot Camps for Boys from Cantonment, FL

-In our program, boys remain physically and mentally active and challenged throughout their stay.
+In the boys ranch, our residents remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The culmination of the program is a spectacular wilderness experience in the mountains of North Carolina during the last month of the boys’ time at the ranch.
 Whitewater rafting, hiking, camping, and other adventures demonstrate that life can be at the same time adventuresome and positive.

 While we conduct individual, group, and family counseling in traditional settings, we find that most life-changing encounters tend to happen during outdoor activities and during ordinary situations.
 Counseling takes place frequently during the day, in all settings, through conversations with mentors during chores or activities.
 We put great importance on mentorship, providing the boys with positive male role models during their residence with us.

-Our on-campus school operates year-round to give boys the opportunity to catch up on missed credits.
+Our on-campus school on the boys ranch operates year-round to give boys the opportunity to catch up on missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual students.
 Boys from Cantonment, Florida quickly catch up on missed coursework or work ahead.

 We believe that the most crucial change is a heart change — believing that Jesus Christ has a purpose and a plan for each individual’s life.
 Through biblical discipleship, engaging chapel services, the daily discipline of chores, and regular attendance in our private school, Treasure Coast Boys Academy offers a once “out-of-control” teenage boy a second chance at a promising future.
 Again, unlike military schools and boot camps, our emphasis and main tool is a change of heart, not fear or breaking of the spirit.